Complete Guide to Orchid Types – So much beauty resides in the world, but nothing compares to the beauty of a fully bloomed flower.

 Complete Guide to Orchid Types

-As we said in the opening section, there are over 25,000 species of orchid, and we looked at not even a quarter of the varieties known to man (and that doesn’t include hybrids), but now you have a good base of knowledge you can use to begin your ultimate final decision on what orchid types you want to grow.
+With over 25,000 species of orchid plus hybrids, there are many types of orchids.
+You now have a good base of knowledge you can use to begin your ultimate final decision on what orchid types you want to grow.

 With this list of some of the most popular varieties, you are armed with a good wealth of knowledge to get you started on whichever path you are on.